Android APP Assignment Help

 - Android 8.0 and 8.1 (Oreo)

 - Android 10 (Android Q) – This is currently the latest version of Android OS.
 It was released back on Sept 3, 2019.

 The hardware platform of Android uses ARM.
 The later versions of this mobile operating system support x86 and x86-64 architectures.
 From 2012, the Android smartphones and tablets released by device manufacturers had Intel processors.

-Now that we have discussed the basics, it is time to venture into coding.
 As an Android developer, you will need an environment to write code for your new app.
 Android Studio is the recommended IDE (Integrated Development Environment) for Android app development.
-This environment is based on Intellij IDEA.
+This environment is based on Intelligent IDEA.
 Do not worry if all this sounds too complicated to you, with a couple of lessons, you will be on the right track.
-But in the meantime, you can take our help with Android App assignment.
+But in the meantime, you can take our Android App project help.
 Our experts guarantee a perfect project that will amaze your professor.

 Android studio has several features to enhance productivity in development.
 Here are some of those features:

 - You can check the working of your application on a virtual device r your mobile device using the IDE’s instant run

 - Android Studio boasts of extensive and sophisticated testing tools that a developer can use to test the app before it is launched on Play Store.